-With the price of rent continuing to increase, a monthly mortgage payment can often cost less when purchasing a home.
+With the price of rent increasing, a monthly mortgage payment can often cost less when purchasing a home.
 New York City real estate is better equipped, renovated, and in your name.
 But before you can move into that dream apartment that you own, there’s one pretty significant obstacle standing in your way: the down payment for apartments and townhouses in New York City.

 In a recent study, New York State ranked third in the country among the highest average down payments by amount, behind California and Washington, DC.
 New York City skewed New York State’s results into the top three with apartment listing prices in the millions.

 We break down what you need to know, how much you need to have in cash, and ready to purchase your apartment.

 Table of Contents